elmtree-askmo/cloudcannon-app/content/learn/nursing/explain-the-mechanism-of-exocytosis-in-the-transport-of-chylomicrons.md

 url: /learn/nursing/questions/explain-the-mechanism-of-exocytosis-in-the-transport-of-chylomicrons
 score: -1.0
 related_article1:
-    id: 168817
+    id: 168819
+    title: >-
-    title: What is the role of epithelial cells in the absorption of lipids?
+        Describe the structure and function of lacteals in the lymphatic system.
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-epithelial-cells-in-the-absorption-of-lipids
+    url: /learn/nursing/questions/describe-the-structure-and-function-of-lacteals-in-the-lymphatic-system
 related_article2:
-    id: 168813
+    id: 168811
-    title: Explain the mechanism of emulsification and its importance in digestion.
+    title: >-
+        What is the role of bile in the digestion process?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-mechanism-of-emulsification-and-its-importance-in-digestion
+    url: /learn/nursing/questions/what-is-the-role-of-bile-in-the-digestion-process
 related_article3:
-    id: 168815
+    id: 168814
+    title: >-
-    title: Describe the process of triglyceride hydrolysis and the formation of fatty acids.
+        What is the role of lipase in the breakdown of lipids?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-process-of-triglyceride-hydrolysis-and-the-formation-of-fatty-acids
+    url: /learn/nursing/questions/what-is-the-role-of-lipase-in-the-breakdown-of-lipids
 related_article4:
-    id: 168814
+    id: 168825
+    title: >-
-    title: What is the role of lipase in the breakdown of lipids?
+        What are the characteristics of non-polar molecules and their role in lipid transport?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-the-role-of-lipase-in-the-breakdown-of-lipids
+    url: /learn/nursing/questions/what-are-the-characteristics-of-nonpolar-molecules-and-their-role-in-lipid-transport
 related_article5:
-    id: 168813
+    id: 168811
-    title: Explain the mechanism of emulsification and its importance in digestion.
+    title: >-
+        What is the role of bile in the digestion process?
     subject: Nursing
-    url: /learn/nursing/questions/explain-the-mechanism-of-emulsification-and-its-importance-in-digestion
+    url: /learn/nursing/questions/what-is-the-role-of-bile-in-the-digestion-process
 ---

 &nbsp;